 Under A Leather Jacket

 If you’re not sold by the high-low mix (it’s not for everyone), then it’s okay to stick to more familiar territory.
 A leather jacket and hoodie combination is one of those low octane pairings that work well, season after season, and will show the world you know how to wear hoodies.

 Reiss head of menswear design, Alex Field, says: “Hoodies have dramatically improved in terms of quality and fit.
 Therefore, guys are looking to invest in well-fitting, well-made casual designs that can be worn in various situations.
 Whether that be to the gym or as part of a stylish off-duty look.”

 Using a black leather jacket and black or indigo jeans as the base, experiment with hoodies in different colours beneath your outerwear and combine with a pair of leather or suede Chelsea boots to smarten up this look.

 If you’re going to wear a hoodie with a suit or blazer, you’re channelling a “look” and will instantly mark yourself out as a card-carrying member of Club Menswear.
 That’s no reason not to give this high-low combination a whirl, though.

 As Giles Farnham, head of River Island’s Style Studio, points out: “Sure, a hoodie teamed with a pair of straight-leg jeans and sneakers is a tried and tested combination that just works.
 But if you’re looking to sharpen up, try layering under an unstructured suit for an outfit that rips up the traditional rule book.”

 To nail the how to wear hoodies via the sports-meets-suit look, try a mid-weight grey hoodie with a charcoal grey suit and choose white lace-up sneakers in place of your normal work shoes.

 With Tailored Trousers

 For a slightly less committed way to mix smart and casual, a hoodie worn with a pair of smart trousers is your best bet.
 Again, it’s an easy way to avoid that dreaded overgrown adolescent territory.

-ASOS head of menswear design, Nick Eley, says: “We’re seeing a real move towards ‘high-low’ dressing, so team your hoodie with wider-leg trousers or a longer formal coat.”
+Head of menswear design at ASOS, Nick Eley, says: “We’re seeing a real move towards ‘high-low’ dressing, so team your hoodie with wider-leg trousers or a longer formal coat.”